thinktandem/thinktandem.io/src/content/articles/migrating-to-drupal8-date-range.md

 ### Processing the data.

-Now that we have the date fields split out, we can then use the magic in the ```process``` plugin key on our migration yaml.
+Now that we have the date fields split out, we can then use the created source properties in the ```process``` plugin key on our migration yaml.
+On top of that, the ```format_date``` plugin can be utilized to change the date as we needed.

 ```yaml
 process: